 “We are reassured that our customers often return from one of our destinations with a strong desire to preserve them.
 As David Attenborough puts it, travel is important because the more we see of the world, the more we want to protect it.
 Our job now is to amplify these huge benefits of travel while reducing its more challenging impacts.” - Luke Errington, Founder & Managing Director of Swoop

 - We will establish a clear picture of our annual carbon footprint (including our customer’s travel, our business travel and our operations) so we can set a baseline and report on our progress.

 - We will begin reducing our emissions where possible.

 - We will offset the emissions of all travel booked for Swoop customers, Swoop team members and our business operations.

 - Significantly reduce our ‘per customer’ carbon footprint.

 - Offset all emissions associated with Swoop customer travel to our destinations (even if flights are not booked with Swoop).

-- Offset historical carbon emissions of Swoop customers and team members since our founding in 2010.
+- Offset historical carbon emissions of Swoop customers and team members since we made our first booking in 2010.